fzeitner/mempyDEB/README.md

 ## Getting started

 The examples directory contains a notebook which demonstrates the basic functionality of this package. <br>
-Generally, `mempyDEB` is a fairly slim package, designed as a low-barrier easy entry point to DEB-TKTD modelling. <br>
+Generally, `mempyDEB` is a fairly slim package, designed as a low-barrier entry point to DEB-TKTD modelling. <br>
 There are not many functions, but the code can be adapted to be used for more extensive (research) tasks.

 ## Info & Acknowledgements